HealthSamurai/documentation/api-1/bulk-api-1/usdload.md

 ### strip-nulls: true

-By default for performance reasons `$load` does raw upsert into the resource table without cleaning up ~null~ values from resources.
+By default for performance reasons `$load` does raw upsert into the resource table without cleaning up `null` values from imported resources.
 To make import behave in the same way as the `Create` operation, use options `strip-nulls: true`

 ```yaml
 POST /fhir/Patient/$load